 |[type]||Optional||Indicates when payments are due with the number 0 or 1.

 Calculate the Principal and Interest on a Loan in Excel

-In this section, you will learn how to calculate principal with PPMT function and interest with IPMT function based on a loan taken in Excel.
+In this section, you will learn how to calculate principal with the PPMT function and interest with the IPMT function based on a loan taken in Excel.